Introduction to Stream Processing in FME

 6. Clean up the Attributes Before Writing

-We’re just about ready to write the results, but there are several attributes that we don’t care to store in our output destination such as the original JSON payload.
+We’re just about ready to write the results, but there are several attributes that we don’t care to store in our output destination, such as the original JSON payload.

 Add an AttributeManager and connect it to the CoordinateSystemSetter.
-Remove the five following attributes and optionally reorder the remaining attributes:
+Remove the following five attributes and optionally reorder the remaining attributes:

 image7.png